igorrates/igorrates/README.md

 My name is Igor Rates and I'm a software engineer from Brazil currently working at Rock Content 🚀.
 Also a Microsoft Certified Solutions Developer 🤓

+Microsoft Certified Solutions Developer

 Always excited to work on new challenges.
-I’ve been working for over 12 years with software/web development and there’s not a single day I get bored because it is what I love to do.
+I’ve been working for over 10 years with web development and there’s not a single day I get bored because it is what I love to do.

-- 🔭 I’m currently working on an architectural upgrade in one of the biggest SaaS products in my current company.
-We are changing from the DotNet Framework to DotNet5.
-It will enable better scalability, reliability and also will help to reduce costs
+- 🔭 I’m currently working as a full-stack on a SaaS project having Angular as front-end and .NET core in the backend.
+The backend is distributed into several micro-services

 - 🏫 Learning NodeJS, ReactJS, and React-Native with the guys at RocketSeat.
 So far loving the bootcamp.

 You can find me at 👇